JimvandeVen/functional-programming/README.md

 - [x] How will the visualisation actually look?
 - [x] What extra knowledge can be obtained from this data?
 - [x] What will the interactive part be in this visualisation?

+### How will I get only the publisher information?
+How will I handle books without any or with multiple places?
+This piece of code allows me to make contact with the OBA API.
+Then In the results provided by my query I call a function that gives the books without publisher information a default value.
+Then I check if the book has multiple different places where it was published.
+If so `push()` each one into `let places= []` of not so just `push()` the one place.
+Then I create an `Object` where I put all the places.
 ```js
 const client = new OBA({
   public: process.env.PUBLIC,